ibm-cloud-docs/account/dep-restore.md

 ## Restore a deprecated version by using the CLI

-When you restore a deprecated version, you are required to validate and publish the software offering again.
+When you restore a deprecated version, you are required to validate and publish the software again.

-  To find the version-locator for the draft version, run the `ibmcloud catalog offering list --catalog "My first catalog"` command, and search for version 2.4.39-draft.
-  {: note}

-1. Restore the offering.
-This action creates a draft version of the deprecated version.
+1. Restore the deprecated version.
+This action creates a draft version.
     ```
     ibmcloud catalog offering restore --version-locator <VERSION_LOCATOR>
     ```
     {: codeblock}

-1. Validate the offering:
+1. Validate the software:
     ```
     ibmcloud catalog offering validate --version-locator **<VERSION_LOCATOR_OF_DRAFT_VERSION>** --cluster <CLUSTER> --namespace "apache-test-deployment"
     ```